l4e21/witt/induction.md

 '[nat-order 1 2] to our list of facts.

 Then our induction would prove for a 'base case' by finding the case for the leftmosts in all cases by recursively looking through the facts list, and then for all the leftmosts it must perform the induction steps treating them as base-cases.
 This is

+Probably this all implies that we need to try adding evaluation first.